RizalHB/playgame/README.md

 🏠 Marketplace

-Users can browse the game catalog, view game details, and discover available games.
+Users can browse the game catalog, discover available games, and view detailed information about each game.

 🔐 Authentication

-Provides user registration, login, and account management with role-based access.
+Provides user registration, login, account management, and role-based access control.

 🛒 Shopping